jon-jacky/Piety/samples/README.md

 Piety samples
 =============

-Piety samples, to run under the Piety scheduler
+Piety samples, to run under the Piety scheduler.
+For directions, see the docstrings in each module.

 - **writer**, write to files to demonstrate interleaving concurrency